lidaof/eg-react/README.md

 Specify context menu items with an array of components.
 You can choose existing ones in the `contextMenu` directory, or make new ones.
 * Make sure you are specifying Component *classes*, not component instances.
 * All tracks have some menu items by default, such as the one modifying label and the one removing the track.
-You should should not include these default items.
+These are part of `TrackContextMenu`, and you do not need to specify them manually.

 ### 3. Specify default options (optional)
 Default option objects look like the `options` prop of `TrackModel` objects.
 Context menu items will read these options